ekananaj/smartbloggingplatform/README.md

-# Smart Blogging Platform with AI-Driven Content Suggestions
+# Smart Blogging Platform with AI Content Suggestions

 This project is a smart blogging platform designed to assist writers in creating high-quality articles.
 With AI-driven content suggestions, SEO keyword recommendations, and readability enhancements, this platform empowers writers to optimize their content for better engagement and visibility.